 Dr. Timothy Buie, spoke on Autism and the Impact of the Intestinal Microbiome; Exploring the Relationship of the Intestinal Micro Flora to Diet, Digestion and Disease.
 Click Here to Download Presentation

-On November 2016 Dr. Timothy Buie, spoke on Gastrointestinal Problems In Autism and the Brain-gut Connection.
+On a prior trip, Dr. Timothy Buie, spoke on Gastrointestinal Problems In Autism and the Brain-gut Connection.
 Click Here to Download Presentation